Linuxfabrik/monitoring-plugins/check-plugins/wordpress-security-scan/README.md

 gem update wpscan
 ```

 If `gem update` leaves the version where it was, the host's Ruby is older than the current scanner requires and `gem` is holding it on the newest release that still runs there.
-That is the common cause on RHEL 8, Debian 12, Ubuntu 22.04 and Ubuntu 24.04.
-See "Installing wpscan" in the Overview for which Ruby is needed and how to get one.
+See "Installing wpscan" in the Overview, which lists the releases this affects and what each of them needs.

 ### The scan aborts on an unknown `--wpscan-enumerate` choice